dhiganthrao/dhiganthrao/README.md

 ## Contact Me!

-I'm highly interested in contributing to any open-source project I can.
+These experiences have shaped my passion for Software Development, Machine Learning, Data Science, and DevOps.
+I'm excited to continue exploring these domains as I progress in my academic and professional journey.
+I'm also highly interested in contributing to any open-source project I can.
 If you want to work together, or show me a place/repository to contribute to, contact me!

 <p align = 'center'>
  <a href = 'https://www.facebook.com/pokemeister9899/'><img src = 'https://raw.githubusercontent.com/dhiganthrao/dhiganthrao/master/Assets/Icons/Facebook.svg'>  </a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;